 Variable maximum step length or time.

 An ‘advanced option’ is available (on /setting up rays/space-charge options/advanced option for tube diameter/) for changing the maximum step length or time during ray tracing (that is, trajectory integration).
+Use of this option can usually give a considerable reduction in the computing time.

 Or you might be modelling a field emission source, where a variable step length is almost obligatory.

-Or it might be important to start a trajectory with a small ‘initial step length’.
-The program sets this at
+Or it might be important to start a trajectory with a small ‘initial step length’ for some other reason.
+The program automaticallysets the initial length at (maximum step length)/4, but this might not be short enough.

 An example is given in xmpl3d13.